sensedeep/dynamodb-onetable/README.md

 Before creating the item, all the properties will be validated according to any defined schema validations and all required properties will be checked.
 Similarly, properties that use a schema enum definition will be checked that their value is a valid enum value.
 Encrypted fields will be encrypted transparently before writing.

-Set params.exists to false to ensure an item of the same key does not already exist.
-Otherwise, the create will overwrite.
+For create, the params.exists will default to a false value to ensure an item of the same key does not already exist.
+If set to null, a create will be allowed to overwrite an existing item.

 ##### Unique Fields